Attestation (Updated on April 9, 2026) 12 min read

 2. DFA apostille

 Educational documents require CHED or DepEd verification before DFA apostille.
-Red ribbon authentication (the old embassy route) is no longer needed for Hague purposes.
+Red ribbon authentication (the old domestic Philippine embassy route) was retired when the Philippines joined Hague — but the UAE-side UAE Embassy + UAE MOFA chain is unchanged.

 Canada